What Is Docetaxel (Taxotere®)?

 Cancerous cells are rapidly dividing while most other cells in our body aren’t, or are doing so at a slower rate.
 This property is what increases the chances of chemotherapies targeting cancer cells.
 However, there are still a few kinds of cells in our body that divide rapidly, such as hair cells or cells that line our intestines, which explains the common side effects of hair loss or gastrointestinal disruption while on a chemotherapy medication.
 Blood cells, including important white blood cells, red blood cells, and platelets also divide on a regular basis, making it important to closely monitor someone on chemotherapy to make sure their blood cell counts aren’t dangerously low.
 If a person’s blood cell count dips below a certain threshold, they will be unable to receive chemotherapy until the issue has resolved.

-Additionally, steroids like prednisone are typically used with chemotherapies to increase their effectiveness when it comes to targeting and killing cancer cells as well as to prevent life-threatening swelling and other side effects.2
+Additionally, steroids like prednisone may be used with certain chemotherapies to increase their effectiveness when it comes to targeting and killing cancer cells as well as to prevent life-threatening swelling and other side effects.2

 What are the possible side effects of docetaxel?

 Multiple clinical trials evaluated the safety and efficacy of docetaxel across many different conditions.
 The most common side effects of docetaxel include feeling short of breath, decreased appetite, swelling of your limbs, hands, or feet, swelling of your face, fatigue, changes in your sense of taste, constipation, changes in your fingernails or toenails, nausea, vomiting, joint or muscle pain, sores on your mouth, lips or throat, diarrhea, hair loss, rash, redness or watering of eyes, skin reactions at the injection site, and tissue damage if the chemotherapy leaks out of a vein.
 Many of these symptoms, including hair loss, are generally reversible and will be remedied when the medication is stopped.
 Your provider will be able to determine what symptoms may be longer-lasting in nature.
 This is not an exhaustive list of all potential side effects of docetaxel.
 Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with docetaxel.

 Things to note about docetaxel